TexasBullet26/TexasBullet26/README.md

 - **Mina Protocol**
 - **SHIBA**

+I also focus on Javascript, Python, Go and Data Analysis mixed in with some Cyber Security.

 The future of technology looks to be fascinating and I'm glad to be a part of it.

 🏈 Outside the world of tech, I enjoy pushing myself to develop new skills.
 My hobbies range from playing/ watching **sports** to making **music**.